Hyperobjekt/seda-map/CONTRIBUTING.md

 ### Pull requests

-Create a pull request of your branch to the `master` branch whenever you have code that:
+Create a pull request of your branch to the `development` branch whenever you have code that:

 - is ready to be merged into the code base
 - requires some review or have questions from another team member